platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/02-containerizing-an-app.md

 You do not need to explicitly login to the container registry provided to you.
-Your docker client is already set to a private container registry provided in your lab environment.
+Your docker client is already set up up with authentication to the private container registry provided in your lab environment.

 # Publish your image